MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

     To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.

     > [!IMPORTANT]
     > Before you begin setup, close any open programs and ensure that there are no pending restarts on the computer.
-For example, if you have installed a server role by using System Center - Service Manager or have applied a security update, you might have to restart the computer, and then log on to the computer with the same user account to finish the installation of the server role or the security update.
+For example, if you've installed a server role by using System Center - Service Manager or have applied a security update, you might have to restart the computer, and then sign in to the computer with the same user account to finish the installation of the server role or the security update.

     > [!NOTE]
     > If User Account Control is enabled, then you will be prompted to verify that you want to allow the setup program to run.
 This is because it requires administrative access to make changes to the system.

-2. On the main page of the wizard, click **Install**.
+2. On the main page of the wizard, select **Install**.

     > [!WARNING]
-    > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog box appears asking if you want to install .NET Framework 3.5 SP1.
-Click **Yes** to proceed with the installation.
+    > If Microsoft .NET Framework 3.5 Service Pack 1 is not installed on your computer, a dialog appears asking if you want to install .NET Framework 3.5 SP1.
+Select **Yes** to proceed with the installation.

-3. On the **Product registration** page, provide the name and company for the product registration, and then click **Next**.
+3. On the **Product registration** page, provide the name and company for the product registration, and then select **Next**.

     > [!NOTE]
     > For this evaluation release, a product key is not required.

-4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then click **Next**.
+4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then select **Next**.

-    On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and then click **Next**.
+    On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice, and then select **Next**.

-5. On the **Select features to install** page, ensure that **Management Server** is the only feature selected, and then click **Next**.
+5. On the **Select features to install** page, ensure that **Management Server** is the only feature selected, and then select **Next**.

 6. Your computer is checked for required hardware and software.
 If your computer meets all of the requirements, the **All prerequisites are installed** page appears.
-Click **Next** and proceed to the next step.
+Select **Next** and proceed to the next step.

 ::: moniker-end

 ::: moniker range="sc-orch-1801"

    > [!NOTE]
    > SQL Server Native Client is a prerequisite which is not validated by Prerequisite check step in setup.
-Hence, make sure that the SQL Server Native Client is installed on the Management server role.
+Hence, ensure that the SQL Server Native Client is installed on the Management server role.
 For more information, see [Installing SQL Server Native Client](/sql/relational-databases/native-client/applications/installing-sql-server-native-client).

 ::: moniker-end